-Tour S, 11 snow daysBrilliant blue skies above snowy peaks, forests sleeping under their blankets of snow, frozen rivers and waterfalls create a special kind of magic to the landscapes of the Canadian Rockies.
-Our guided winter holiday for small groups through the Rocky Mountain national parks includes walks with and without snow shoes, fun outdoor activities and opportunities for ice skating, tube sliding, cross country skiing all topped off with visiting the Rocky Mountain villages of Banff, Lake Louise and Jasper plus the winter city of Edmonton.
+Tour S, Snow Days in the Rockies, 11 daysBrilliant blue skies above snowy peaks, forests sleeping under their blankets of snow, frozen rivers and waterfalls create a special kind of magic to the landscapes of the Canadian Rockies.
+Our guided winter tour for small groups through the Rocky Mountain national parks includes walks with and without snow shoes, fun outdoor activities and opportunities for ice skating, tube sliding, cross country skiing all topped off with visiting the Rocky Mountain villages of Banff, Lake Louise and Jasper plus the winter city of Edmonton.

 Not included:not mentioned meals, winter boots and clothing, optional activities.